 Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amounts are not materially different from the current value at the year-end, but as a minimum every five years.
-The Revaluation Reserve contains revaluation gains recognised since 1 April 2007 only - the date of its formal implementation.
-Gains arising before that date have been consolidated into the Capital Adjustment Account.
+Increases in valuations are matched by credits to the revaluation reserve to recognise unrealised gains.
 Exceptionally, gains might be credited to the Comprehensive Income and Expenditure Statement where they arise from the reversal of a loss previously charged to a service, adjusted for depreciation that would have been charged if the loss had not been recognised.